 Bachelor's Degree in Early Childhood Education: Program Information

-Bachelor's degree programs in early childhood education train students in the pedagogical techniques and broad knowledge used in early childhood education instruction.
-Graduates of the program are prepared for professional careers in day care centers, elementary schools, recreational centers and national Head Start educational programs.
+Bachelor's degree programs in early childhood education train students for professional careers in day care centers, elementary schools, recreational centers and national Head Start educational programs.
+Find out about the curriculum, certification requirements and job statistics.

 Bachelor's degree programs in early childhood education prepare students to become professional teachers and mentors to children from birth through third grade.
 Students receive a broad background in classroom-based theories and principles in general education, as well as child development, child psychology and nutrition.
 They develop primary knowledge of curriculum development and teaching methodologies.